 Play Golf on a Coastal Bluff

 The Sea Ranch Golf Links, an 18-hole, par 72, 6,649-yard course designed by Robert Muir Graves, offers golfers Scottish links-style architecture in a setting of fabulous ocean views, redwood trees, and natural sea grass rough.
-A fully-equipped golf shop, lessons with pro golfer Greg Anderson, a practice putting green, pitching/bunker green, full grass driving range, and snack bar are also available.
+A fully-equipped golf shop, a practice putting green, pitching/bunker green, full grass driving range, and snack bar are also available.

 The Sea Ranch Golf Links, 42000 Highway 1, 707-785-2468.

 Perched on an isolated cliff from which it commands spectacular views, the Timber Cove Resort is adorned with a sculpture to match: Benjamino Bufano’s “Peace Obelisk.”
 The 93-foot sculpture so dominates the cliff that it can be seen from far down the highway.
 Bufano started working on the obelisk in May, 1962, a few months before the Cuban missile crisis.
 The reality of Soviet and American ballistic missiles poised for global war doubtless influenced the look of the sculpture (which resembles a huge missile and is made of concrete, mosaic tile, redwood and lead).
 You don’t have to be a guest of Timber Cove Resort to visit Bufano’s work; park in the gravel lot north of the inn and follow the short path leading to the obelisk.

 Timber Cove Resort, 21780 North Coast Highway 1, 707-847-3231.

 Written by Sonoma Insider Suzie Rodriguez.